0xadada/cryptococktails.github.io/about.md

 ## Introduction

-Normies discuss crypto and have a few drinks.
+A few friends from diverse backgrounds discuss crypto, and have a few drinks.

-a fun site.